CASE STUDY: New data centre deep in Swiss mountains in an ex-military bunker

-With the unique location finalised, the next decision came down to Data Centre Infrastructure Management (DCIM).
+With the unique location finalised, the next decision came down to Data Center Infrastructure Management (DCIM).

-“Any data centre decision maker who has been through ISO 27001 certification knows how demanding the standard is,” Harzheim says.
+“Any data center decision maker who has been through ISO 27001 certification knows how demanding the standard is,” Harzheim says.

 DELTALIS began its journey with Vertiv due to its expertise in power and thermal management - as essential to DELTALIS as to any mission critical facility.
 However Vertiv was also able to add strategic benefits in enhancing DELTALIS' infrastructure monitoring and management capabilities.

 With a focus on providing all of the capabilities required for ISO 27001 and beyond, an implementation of Vertiv's TrellisTM DCIM platform offered significantly enhanced visibility, control and planning.
 Thanks to its real-time infrastructure optimisation, and being both modular and adaptive, it provides DELTALIS with visibility into its critical infrastructure systems.

 “In our case, creating an optimised mission critical facility didn't mean just starting from scratch with a green field site.
 We needed to turn a non-custom designed site into a highly optimised and efficient data center.
 This required smart engineering to get around physical and legacy infrastructure factors,” says Harzheim.

 “Furthermore we knew that we needed complete visibility and control of the performance of our data center, and everything that's important in our service - which is why we've got DCIM at the core of our operations.